TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 - There is a case that it would be best if data existed both as a definition and a component.
 	- Example: shape polygon component.
 	- See: [overrides](#overrides).

+## Concern: performance of stateless calculation

+If we definitionize a component like sprite, where some domains were free to set any value they wished, e.g.:
+- [trace system](trace_system) that lengthens them over time.
+- [animation system](animation_system) that sets the sprites in accordance with animation time.

+- Performance concern: if we definitionize sprite, we must then calculate it statelessly.
+	- Will it only be the problem for the special case domains?
+		- Animation and trace ids may be made to fall into cache when sprite is accessed
+			- Which will not cause a fetch for plain sprites
+		- Animation will anyway override sprite
+			- Animation should be stateless?
+				- In that case it might become more expensive to calculate?
+	- If it becomes bad, we can make an inferred cache for sprites.
+	- If it really becomes bad, we can store inferred caches in components somewhat.
+	- Notice that we will update the tree of npo cache for non-physical objects or even make its size predefined to a maximum.
+		- That cache will be dependent on many significant states probably.
+		- In any case the cost of querying for rendering will be the same.
+	- Notice that for the physical bodies it will always make sense that the animations do not stray much from the area of the body.

+Plan:
+- Animation will be stateful to make calculation easier.
+	- Usually, only one problem domain will use the animation controllably, just like it is with AI and pathfinding.
+	- We can always store animation priority so that other domains do not interfere.
+		- We don't have to make everything stateless right away while we're just definitionizing things.
+- Tree of npo node component
+	- Currently, update_proxy is only called from set_transform
+	- We don't need the component; let's just hold the cache and update it whenever.
+		- It is not much critical state so we might update it arbitrarily often, not even needing to protect consistency much.
+	- Update the cache when:
+		- transform changes
+		- sprite changes very greatly
+	- Existence of caches is implied by existence of components at entity construction
+- Components implied by configuration of components
+	- Theoretically could make sense as existence of components is immutable
+	- Initial values not customizable, but calculated on the go or left default?
+		- tree of npo would be added if there is no rigid body or fixtures but there is a sprite

 We might be tempted to make some of the definitions always_present, thus always defined as "enabled".
 However, there is no benefit seen in doing so.
 It is a wiser choice to have a flag for each definition and assume that the contents of a default-constructed definition are always in a valid state.